jbinagia/stats202-final-project/README.md

 ## To-do
 - part 1
   - how to better define eficacy?
 - part 2
-  - k-means clustering (JB)
+  - k-means clustering
+    - Why is the objective function so large?
+How *large* is large?
+Is this acceptable?
+    - How to visualize k-means when there are 30 predictors?
+    - To-do: plot total error as a function of k to find out at which point there is no longer a gain in increasing the model flexibility.
+Choose minimum k possible.